 Delta SkyMiles Platinum American Express Card

 Take note that the personal versions of these credit cards are also eligible for Status Boosts.
-On top of that, the Delta Platinum Credit Card from American Express has a welcome offer of 90,000 bonus miles and 10,000 MQMS if you’re able to meet the spending requirement of $3,000 within three months of account opening (offer ends on 11/10/21).
+On top of that, the Delta SkyMiles Platinum American Express Card has a welcome offer of 90,000 bonus miles after you spend $3,000 in purchases on your new card in your first three months.
+Offer ends 8/3/2022.

 The status boost gives cardholders a chance to earn 10,000 MQMs after spending $25,000 in a calendar year (up to 2x per year).